b0r3dd3v/mangadex-at-home-at-jail/README.md

 Because the Mangadex at Home jar is not public you need to find and add the jar yourself.
 The jar should be renamed to "" and added in the "/usr/home/mangadexathome/mangadexathome" directory.

-Make sure you also add your secret key to the "/usr/home/mangadexathome/mangadexathome/settings.json" file and update the limits to reflect your own system.
+Make sure you also add your secret key to the "/usr/home/mangadexathome/mangadexathome/settings.json" file and update the limits to reflect your own system (or set them via iocage set).

 Finally start the service